THE DOROTHEA LANGE–PAUL TAYLOR PRIZE IS CURRENTLY PAUSED. New guidelines and dates will be posted in 2023.

 In 2011, in recognition of the changing environment in which documentary artists conduct their work, we reframed the prize guidelines to allow single artists to apply.
 In part, this new approach to the prize was inspired by the Center for Documentary Studies’ commitment to the Master of Fine Arts in Experimental and Documentary Arts at Duke University, which brings together two forms of artistic activity—the documentary approach and experimental production in analog, digital, and computational media.

-Katherine Yungmee Kim is the 2017 winner of the Dorothea Lange–Paul Taylor Prize.
+Daniel Ramos is the 2018 winner of the Dorothea Lange–Paul Taylor Prize.